CodeConfidant/connectwrap/README.txt

 select_tablenames(): 	                Select and output to terminal the table names within a database.

 select_table(): 	                    Select and output to terminal the rows from the db_table attribute table.

+select_top(total):                      Select and output to terminal the rows from the db_table attribute table limited to the number designated in the 'total' argument.

 select_column(*args): 	                Select and output to terminal the values from keys within the db_table attribute table.
                                             Each arg in *args arguments must be strings containing key names within the table.